Immediate dental implant placement indications in our dental practice

 The Swedish surgeon Branemark developed the concept of osseointegration during the 1960s.
 It refers to the biological adhesion between the implant body and the alveolar bone.
 Adequate bone support is required for the strong bond between the titanium body and the periodontal tissues; the latter affecting the implant stability.

-There are three different approaches regarding the placement of implants:
+There are three different approaches regarding the immediate dental implant placement:

 A study by Denissen HW-et al, proposed the need for immediate placement of implants as the delay of 3 months or more after the extraction of a tooth can result in excessive bone resorption.
 The advantages of immediate implant placement include: